niclabs/bot/README.md

 [![Build Status](https://travis-ci.com/niclabs/bot.svg?branch=master)](https://travis-ci.com/niclabs/bot)

-# bot
+# Standup meeting Telegram bot

-Telegram Bot to perform daily standup meetings for each Telegram group (or team), the bot is added to.
+Telegram Bot to perform daily standup meetings for each group (or team), the bot is added to.

 For now the bot implements a single command `/standup`, which prompts the user with the 3 standup meeting questions